stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 * recoding of events like:
     * user (id 3) had registerd with link "http://www.foo.bar/my-add-uuid-123"
     * user (id 3) purchased contract (id 9)
+    * archive user interactions for the reason of law
 * preserve status of a bunch of data
     * create graph of data transformation
     * record when happen what on which set of data